RitoGamingPLZ/Json-Translation/README.md

 # Json-Translator
-this project to translate the json content into different langs using google translation
+this project aims to translate the json content into different langs using google translation

 ## Requirement library
 -flatten_json (https://github.com/amirziai/flatten)